kaxxa123/maci/website/versioned_docs/version-v1.2/contracts.md

 }
 ```

 Once everything has been setup, polls can be deployed using the `deployPoll` function.
-It should be noted that currently, after the first poll is deployed, in order to deploy a new one, the state tree must have been merged (and this can be triggered by Poll contracts using `Poll.mergeMaciStateAqSubRoots` and `Poll.mergeMaciStateAq`)
+It should be noted that currently, after the first poll is deployed, in order to deploy a new one, the state tree must have been merged (and this can be triggered by Poll contracts using `Poll.syncMaciStateTreeSubRoots` and `Poll.syncMaciStateTree`)

 ```javascript
 function deployPoll(